-Interactive content entertains your customers and makes you stand out in the crowd that is continuously pushing out ebooks and whitepapers.
-It adds value to your content by offering your client real-time personalised results.
-And on top of that, you can repurpose old content into interactive to save time in content production.
+Interactive content entertains your customers and makes you stand out in the crowd that is continuously pushing out e-books and whitepapers.
+It adds value to your content by offering your client real-time personalized results.
+On top of that, you can repurpose old content into interactive to save time in content production.

 All of this is pretty great, and it doesn’t even include the best part of interactive content: the customer data you will gain from it!